gnzlbg/static_vector/README.md

   2. The resulting type is one word of memory too large.

-On the other hand, `std::vector` with `stack_alloc` is perfect when a fallback to the heap is desired, so `stack_vector` should not try to accommodate such an use case.
+On the other hand, `std::vector` with `stack_alloc` is perfect when a fallback to the heap is desired, so `inline_vector` should not try to accommodate such an use case.